Teddy guinea pigs are an adorable alternative to other guinea pig breeds.

 This category of sound you sure hear from your teddy cavy, it’s because it is one of the loudest sounds that they make.

-But why do they make this kind of sound?
+But why would a guinea pig make this kind of sound?

-For example, suppose your Teddy is sleeping and some other guinea pigs start bothering them.
+For example, suppose your teddy guinea pig is sleeping and another guinea pig starts bothering him or her.

 And if you pay attention to them, you will notice they are complaining about something.

-If you pay attention to these sounds, you will understand their feeling.
+If you pay attention to these sounds, you will understand their feelings.